 Once the charcoal is ready, pour it into the top of the charcoal basket and spread it out a little for more even heating.

 Drop 3-4 chunks of wood on top of the lit charcoal for some extra smoke.
 I used several chunks of mesquite.
-You can use the same or even hickory, pecan or whatever you have available will work great.
+You can also use hickory, pecan or almost any other smoking wood.

 Place the lid on top and put the steel hanging rods into place in the PBC.